-Table 4.4 is the analysis of responses to question 1 in section B of the questionnaire -whether inventory management exists in 7Up Bottling Company?
+Table 4.4: X-ray the response on the inventory management system

 The table 4.4 above x-ray the responses on inventory management system in the company, the management affirmed the existence of inventory system at (24 points), while those who thought there is no inventory management system scored (14 points) and one of the management staff had no idea 1(0 points) whether inventory management system ever existed in the company.
 The Senior Staff responses also follow the same direction.
 Those who affirmed the existence of inventory management system score (39 points), those who said 'No' scored (16 points), and a single person had no idea with (0 points).
 On the part of Junior Staff, 15 of them confirmed the existence of inventory management system in company with (45 points), 7 of the staff said 'No' with (14 points), and 2 of the junior category had no idea about inventory management system in the company with (0 points).